Picture Books About China and the Chinese Language (Mandarin)

 Hot Pot Night! by Vincent Chen

 Lyrical, simple, and repetitive language narrates the story of a young boy who brings his neighbors who all contribute ingredients and tools including a hot pot to make a hot pot communal meal.
-This meal brings many people by preparing and sharing a meal.
+This meal that is traditional in Taiwan (not China) brings many people by preparing and sharing a meal.
 “Hot pot, hot pot, let’s have a hot pot!”

 The Dragon Prince: A Chinese Beauty and the Beast Tale by Laurence Yep, illustrated by Kam Mak

 With similarities to the French Beauty and the Beast story, this a unique Chinese fairy tale about a brave daughter who tries to save her father from a dragon who is really a prince.

 Children’s Books About the Chinese Language of Mandarin

 Mandarin: 100 Mandarin Words to Learn (First Words) by Lonely Planet Kids